Violent extremist inspired by Isis behind mall terror attack: Ardern

 The man who stabbed six innocent shoppers today in a terrorist attack - before being shot dead by police in West Auckland - was an "Isis-inspired known threat" under constant police surveillance, Prime Minister Jacinda Ardern says.

-Police were following the man after he left home in the suburb of and walked into the New Lynn Countdown supermarket this afternoon - before he took a knife from a shelf and carried out the attack.
+Police were following the man after he left home and walked into the New Lynn Countdown supermarket this afternoon - before he took a knife from a shelf and carried out the attack.
+He was shot and killed by police within 60 seconds.

 Police Commissioner Andrew Coster said the man was under 24-hour surveillance at the time of the attack and understood there would be questions over whether police should have done more to prevent it.